Author: Andrew Chapman

 The Abrahamic conception of God is that he’s awesome—all-powerful, all-knowing, all-good, creator of the universe, self-existent, and a host of other properties that make him not just very, very great, but the greatest that there is or could possibly be.

-While there are different versions of the Ontological Argument, I will here focus on one of the earliest: that set forth by St. Anselm.1
+There are different versions of the Ontological Argument, but we will focus on one of the earliest, set forth by St. Anselm (1093-1109).1

 As we’ve already noted, God is the being than which no greater can be conceived.
-This is Anselm’s somewhat unwieldy description of God, which I will abbreviate BNGC.
+This is Anselm’s somewhat unwieldy description of God, which we can abbreviate as BNGC.
 By definition, BNGC is the greatest conceivable being.
 If you think you’re conceiving of God and you can possibly conceive of a greater being, then you weren’t initially conceiving of God.
 Simple enough.

 The Ontological Argument is remarkable in that it reasons from premises containing only definitions and logical laws to perhaps the grandest philosophical conclusion there is.
 We can know that God exists merely by reflecting on the concept of God.

 Many people, however, have been uncomfortable with the purported fact that we can prove the Almighty’s existence so apparently simply.
-Numerous critics, theist and non- alike, have criticized different aspects Ontological Argument.
-Here, I will look at just two of the most influential criticisms: those provided by Gaunilo of Marmoutiers and Immanuel Kant.
+Numerous critics, theist and non- alike, have criticized different aspects of the Ontological Argument.
+Let’s look at just two of the most influential criticisms: those provided by Gaunilo of Marmoutiers (994-1083) and Immanuel Kant (1724-1804).

 What Gaunilo has shown, then, is that, using Anselm’s form of reasoning, we can prove the existence of all sorts of bizarre entities, entities that clearly don’t exist.
 Accordingly, concludes Gaunilo, there must be something fatally wrong with Anselm’s reasoning.6